Parliamentary.ai

 Groups Affected

-• Investors and shareholders: They will have access to more transparent information about pay disparities within companies, potentially influencing investment decisions.
+• Shareholders and investors: Will have access to more transparent information about company pay structures, potentially influencing investment decisions.

 Full Text